rafeibrahim/omnifood-app/css-notes.md

   i.e. 10px for our webpage.
 But now if the user increase / decrease browser font size our webpage will respond by increasing or decreasing the font size on our webpage.

+  ## use of btn and link (a)

+  - link (a) should be used for going somewher on th page or going to some other page.

+  - btn should be used for actions i.e. if something happens that is not related to navigation.